nykh/EPL/note/Project2_note.md

 | double    | double    | double, double => double |
 | `complex<double>`  | `complex<double>`  |  `complex<double>&, complex<double>& => complex<double>`   |
 |  double   | `complex<double>`  | `complex<double>&, complex<double>& => complex<double>`   |

+It is obvious that in the last case, the only possible solution is to construct a temporary copy of `complex<double>` and pass that temporary copy.

 ### Should type conversion be supported for Unary Proxy?
 For example,